High Levels of Emotional Intelligence is a Primary Characteristic of Effective Leaders.

 Intrinsic motivation is doing something for the sheer satisfaction of engaging in the activity.
 It’s something healthy leaders are able to achieve on their own and it’s also a trait they are able to inspire in their team members.
 Leaders who are acting from extrinsic motivation alone are doing so for the outer reward, without regard for inner satisfaction.
 Offering external rewards may spur productivity; however, when someone is intrinsically motivated by their performance, they will be more fulfilled.
 Positive emotions are formed when someone is doing something from intrinsic motivations.
 If someone is fulfilling a duty out of obligation and the external reward, they may have negative emotions such as bitterness, resentment, anger or a host of other feelings.

-People and leaders with a high degree of self-motivation are more likely to take initiative, set goals, work on self-improvement and be more action oriented.
+People and leaders with a high degree of self-motivation are more likely to take the initiative, set goals, work on self-improvement and be more action-oriented.
 All of these traits lead to a life that is more successful and satisfying.

 Constructive Relationships